 *Personality stats are only for roleplaying purposes and won’t lock you out of content.
-The four skill stats are for investigation and action purposes (but are introduced after the demo).
+The four skill stats are for investigation and action purposes (are introduced in chapter 3).
 They are primarily static, and depending on logical or illogical use can affect gameplay.

 The next update